wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/shape-data/includes/3-combine-data-shaping-functions.md

-Multiple PowerApps functions can be combined in a single formula to allow you the flexibility to meet the demands of your business.
+Multiple Power Apps functions can be combined in a single formula to allow you the flexibility to meet the demands of your business.
 An example of this is combining Search and Filter into one formula that provides items for a gallery control.